FLAVORFUL WATER, EASILY MADE

 Plain water can get boring, especially during the dog days of summer, when it's a challenge to stay hydrated.
-These infusions give a touch of flavor to the water, making it exciting to the palate and encouraging hydration.
-Each liter only uses a few low-cost ingredients, which is way less expensive than alternatives such as coconut water or sports drinks.
+Each liter of these infusions only use a few low-cost ingredients, which is way less expensive than coconut water or sports drinks.
 A glass or ceramic receptacle is best, but food-grade plastic works well, too.
 Most infusions take four to 12 hours, so soaking overnight may be ideal, either on a countertop or chilled in the fridge.
-Try one of these 20 flavorful ideas, or use a little imagination to make novel combinations out of whatever's on hand.

 This antioxidant-rich blend is lightly sweet and highly aromatic.
 A small handful of blueberries is enough to infuse up to 1 liter of water.
 Use as much lemon as you want, depending on how subtle or strong you'd like the flavor to be.
 Be sure to slice the lemons, but the blueberries can remain whole.
 Infuse at least overnight and up to 24 hours in advance, and don't forget to snack on the blueberries after the water is gone.